Round | ||||

 (This entire comment is a confusing hint btw)

 Arief Wibowo Ah, "ne" is the negation, not "no".
-Probably "no" is possesive! (wrong language group :P )
+Probably "no" is possesive! (wrong language group )

 Arief Wibowo I had no luck researching for "manóHom", but I'd guess it means "men's" or "human's" (man, plural-genitive)